 A weak scrawny body is not compatible with advanced yoga, though yoga will strengthen such a body.

-But to derive from this that yogis are “all thin” is just plain illogical thinking.
 Yes, collectively, yoga practitioners are far from fat.
 But advanced yogis are built like athletes, not anorexics.

 It is far from accurate to describe even the average yoga enthusiast as skinny.